chloemeynaud/Master-thesis-Design-of-a-multi-mission-large-ADR-in-LEO/README.md

-# Master's thesis — Design of a multi-mission large ADR in LEO
+# Master thesis — Design of a multi-mission large ADR in LEO

 This repository contains all the Python scripts developed as part of my master thesis.
 The thesis is separated into three phases: client choice, mission design